nirsrour/nirsrour/README.md

 Hey, whats up?
 My name is <strong> Nir Srour</strong>, a passionate Data Analyst 📊 from Israel <img src="https://media.giphy.com/media/Q5dRTG49iIWJKuL2pS/giphy.gif" width="40">

 This repository serves as a showcase of my data analysis projects and skills.
-- 🎓  I am  Pursuing my B.Sc in Industrial Engineering and Management (specializing in Information Systems and Operations management) and about to graduate.
+- 🎓  I am  pursuing my B.Sc in Industrial Engineering and Management (specializing in Information Systems and Operations management) and about to graduate.

 - 👨‍💻 I enjoy coding and analyzing data.
 I am really enthusiastic about learning new technology.